JeBronLvmes/PeerEvaluationSite/README.md

     * Here a student can view their Courses, Groups and the evaluations that need to be filled.
     * The angular javascript controller `student.js` handles API calls to the rails controller
     * Page source located at `\app\views\students\get_courses.html.erb`
+* Students Profile Page
+    * Here a student can view the link to edit or cancel their account and view and drop courses.
+    * The view communicates directly with rails controllers, mainly `student#show`
+    * Source located at `\app\views\students\show.html.erb`
+    * Edit Profile source page at `app\views\students\edit.html.erb`

 ### Roles
 * Overall Project Manager: Josh Wright